eho-tacc/vdr_frictionless_prototypes/vdr_migration/notes/20210113_report_out.md

 ### VDS -> Frictionless Migration

-The consequence of the above two design choices is that very similar Data Resources, differing only by 1 or 2 columns, fails validation against any single schema (except an empty schema, of course).
+The consequence of the above two design choices is that very similar tabular data sources (CSV files in the case of VDS), differing only by 1 or 2 columns (fields), fails validation against any single schema (exception is an empty schema).
 Without modifying tabular data, this prevents us from defining a single Data Resource with multiple `path`s, which would be ideal for migrating VDS.

 An example of this is the addition of another VDS dataset `data/winter19_stab_scores_1.csv` as a `path` in the `stab_scores` Data Resource.
 The `stab_scores` schema (`schemas/stab_scores.csv`) contains 3 extra columns compared to the tabular data in `data/winter19_stab_scores_1.csv`, because the schema was inferred from `data/TwoSix_100K_stab_scores_1.csv`.